spring-projects/spring-statemachine/CONTRIBUTING.md

 If you are considering anything more than correcting a typo or fixing a minor bug , please discuss it on the GitHub issues.
 We are happy to provide guidance but please spend an hour or two researching the subject on your own including searching the forums for prior discussions.

 # Sign the Contributor License Agreement
-If you have not previously done so, please fill out and submit the [SpringSource CLA form](https://support.springsource.com/spring_committer_signup).
-You'll receive a token when this process is complete.
-Keep track of this, you may be asked for it later!
+If you have not previously done so, please fill out and submit the [Pivotal CLA form](https://cla.pivotal.io).

-* For **Project** select _Spring Statemachine_
-* For **Project Lead** enter _Janne Valkealahti_
-* Note that emailing/postal mailing a signed copy is not necessary.
-Submission of the web form is all that is required.

-When you've completed the web form, simply add the following in a comment on your pull request:
+When you've completed the web form, that's it and your ready for pull request.

-> I have signed and agree to the terms of the SpringSource Individual Contributor License Agreement.

-You do not need to include your token/id.
-Please add the statement above to all future pull requests as well, simply so the Spring Statemachine team knows immediately that this process is complete.
+When issuing a new pull reques, our bot also verifies that you have signed a CLA.
+Bot will ask you to sign it if it doesn't exist.

 # Create your branch from master
 Create your topic branch to be submitted as a pull request from master.
 The Spring team will consider your pull request for backporting on a case-by-case basis; you don't need to worry about submitting anything for backporting.